-Mario Ortega is the partner in charge of the Transfer Pricing Department at Garrigues’ Madrid office, where he has pursued his entire professional career.
+Mario Ortega is the partner in charge of the Transfer Pricing Area at Garrigues’ Madrid office, where he has pursued his entire professional career.

-He specializes in tax law, mainly in the area of transfer pricing and international taxation.
+He specializes in Tax Law, mainly in the fields of transfer pricing and international taxation.

 In particular, he is an expert in the design and implementation of transfer pricing policies, above all at an international level, reorganization and value chain analysis, business restructuring, the valuation of related party transactions, mutual agreement procedures, advance pricing agreements, tax inspections and the performance of global documentation projects relating to multinationals operating in various economic sectors.

-Mario was named in “Tier 1” in the 2014, 2015 and 2016 editions of “World Transfer Pricing”, forming part of the team singled out by the directory, which ranked Garrigues as a firm of choice in Spain in this specialist area.
+Mario has been named in “Tier 1” in all editions of “World Transfer Pricing” since 2014, forming part of the team singled out by the directory, which ranked Garrigues as a firm of choice in Spain in this specialist area.
 Garrigues has also been named 2015 Transfer Pricing Firm of the Year in Spain by International Tax Review.

-He is a regular speaker at seminars and conferences staged by the Firm and an array of specialist centers (Instituto de Estudios Fiscales, Universidad Complutense de Madrid, etc.) and lectures at Centro de Estudios Garrigues on various postgraduate programs (Master’s Degree in taxation, Executive Master’s degree in taxation, Executive Master’s Degree in International Taxation) and training courses (Virtual Classroom, Specialist Transfer Pricing Course, Specialist International Taxation Course).
+He is a regular speaker at seminars and conferences staged by the Firm and an array of specialist centers (Instituto de Estudios Fiscales, Universidad Complutense de Madrid, etc.) and lectures at Centro de Estudios Garrigues on various postgraduate programs (Executive Master’s degree in taxation, Executive Master’s Degree in International Taxation) and training courses (Specialist Transfer Pricing Course, Specialist International Taxation Course).